Code-Institute-Submissions/my-milestone-project/README.md

 1. a disclaimer that this site is for educational purposes only
 - you add these to the footer so that they can go to the bottom of your page.

+## Technology

+## Testing ( containing test cases)
+i have tested all my code the the validator and have passed
+## deployment

+## acknowledgement
+i got my inspration from the actual game called rocket league and their actual website which my partner said was confusing to understand